-The Company's practices are largely consistent with the CGC recommendations, and the Board has made appropriate statements reporting on the adoption of the recommendations.
+The Company's practices are largely consistent with the CGC Recommendations, and the Board has made appropriate statements reporting on the adoption of said recommendations.
 Where the Company's corporate governance practices do not correlate with the practices recommended by the CGC, the Company is working towards compliance; however it does not consider that all practices are currently appropriate for the Company due to the size and scale of its operations.
-The Board has offered full disclosure and reasons for the adoption of Company practices, in compliance with the "if not, why not" regime, and these are summarised in Appendix 4G and this Corporate Governance Statement.
+The Board has offered full disclosure and reasons for the adoption of the Company practices, in compliance with the "if not, why not" regime, and these are summarised in Appendix 4G and this Corporate Governance Statement.

-The Board is of the view that with the exception of the departures from the ASX Guidelines noted below it otherwise complies with all of the ASX Guidelines.
+The Board is of the view that with the exception of the departures from the CGC Recommendations noted below it otherwise complies with all of these recommendations.